 Women often do not know the difference between a pelvic exam and a Pap test, and often think that Pap tests look for sexually transmitted diseases and/or ovarian cancer.
 Awareness about HPV tests is much lower than for Pap tests, since the latter have been in use for many more decades."

 Too many 'unnecessary' screenings

 However, Saslow noted that in some areas of the US, women are getting screened too often - an issue that has caused debate in the past.

-Last year, Medical News Today reported that research from the Centers for Disease Control and Prevention (CDC) revealed that Pap tests are frequently wasted on women who do not need to undergo screening for cervical cancer.
+In 2013, Medical News Today reported on research from the Centers for Disease Control and Prevention (CDC) that claimed Pap tests are frequently wasted on women who do not need to undergo screening for cervical cancer.